hildjj/edn-literal/draft-ietf-cbor-edn-literals.md

   data item, destructively replacing complete subtrees or possibly just parts of a lengthy string by _elisions_ ({{elision}}).

+Implementation note:
+Typically, the ultimate applications will fail if they encounter tags unknown to them, which the ones defined in this section likely are.
+Where chains of tools are involved in processing EDN, it may be useful to fail earlier than at the ultimate receiver in the chain unless specific processing options (e.g., command line flags) are given that indicate which of these stand-ins are expected at this stage in the chain.

 Handling unknown application-extension identifiers {#unknown}
 --------------------------------------------------